hbctraining/Intro-to-rnaseq-hpc-O2/lessons/10_salmon.md

 ### What is Salmon?

 [Salmon](http://salmon.readthedocs.io/en/latest/salmon.html#using-salmon) is based on the philosophy of lightweight algorithms, which use the reference transcriptome (in FASTA format) and raw sequencing reads (in FASTQ format) as input, but do not align the full reads.
 These tools perform both mapping and quantification.
-Unlike most lightweight and standard alignment/quantification tools, Salmon utilizes sample-specific bias models for transcriptome-wide abundance estimation.
+Unlike most lightweight and standard alignment/quantification tools, **Salmon utilizes sample-specific bias models for transcriptome-wide abundance estimation**.
 Sample-specific bias models are helpful when needing to account for known biases present in RNA-Seq data including:

 - GC bias
 - positional coverage biases